Meeting of the traditional knowledge nework in Finland

 Europeana’s Digital Storytelling Festival, an international event which encourages cultural heritage professionals, educators, creatives, and students from Europe and beyond to boost their storytelling skills and tell stories exploring culture.
 The two-day event of talks, showcases and hands-on workshops aims to inspire participants to create connections between art, culture and history and the contemporary world.

-Bridging cultures through innovation – DIGICHer at “Visuality 2025”
+Bridging Cultures Through Innovation – DIGICHer at “Visuality 2025”

 On 8-9 of May 2025, VILNIUS TECH Faculty of Creative Industries turned into a vibrant hub for thinkers, makers, and changemakers.
 The biennial international conference “Visuality 2025: Social Innovations for Sustainability Communication” drew more than 100 experts from across 20+ countries, all gathering to discuss how visuality drives transformation in our society.